DannyVo2005/housing-price-analysis/README.md

 # Housing Price Trends Analysis

 ## Overview
 Analyzing housing price trends across U.S. metro areas using Zillow dataset from 2000–2026 with Power BI.
 The price of houses plays a major factor in affordability, cost of living, and the economy as a whole.
-The price of houses has been subject to various dynamics in the past few years due to various reasons such as inflation, interest rates, and demand and supply.
+The price of houses has been subject to various dynamics in the past few years due to various reasons such as inflation, interest rates, and supply and demand.

 ## Tools Used
 - Power BI